 Among anglers, the term “Buoy 10” refers not just to the buoy marking the western end of a fisheries management zone, but really the entire lower estuary fishing area from the buoy clear up to Tongue Point just east of Astoria.

 Like most salmon fisheries, Buoy 10 is subject to boom and bust cycles.
-The 2009 season was a boom for coho, a.k.a. “silvers.”
-The past few seasons have been only fair for coho but angling for chinook has been quite good in recent seasons.
+The 2009 season was a boom for coho, a.k.a. “silvers,” followed by several seasons that were fair at best for coho while good to great for chinook.

 Just two hours northwest of Portland, the sprawling estuary of the West’s largest river attracts anglers by the thousands each late summer but still has plenty of space and fish to go around most years, once you get past the hordes at the ramps.